M370D1/CourseProjectSchoolAPI/README.md

 1. Login and token retrieval
 2. Creating a class by a teacher
 3. Adding a student to a class
-4. Adding a grade to a student
+4. Adding a grade to a student and update it
 5. Parent views their child's grades

 Tests list: